Peachy-Njenga/Pong/README.md

     git clone https://github.com/your_username/pong-remake.git
     ```

-3. **Navigate to the Directory '/Pong_learning/day_12' for the 2 player mode or '/Pong' to play against the computer**: Enter the directory containing the cloned repository:
+3. **Navigate to the Directory '/Pong' to play against the computer**: Enter the directory containing the cloned repository:

     ```bash
-    cd pong-remake
+    cd pong
     ```

 4. **Run the Game**: Run the game using Love2D: